Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-19-intro-deployment.markdown

 categories: MacRuby
 ---

-Application that you created has been worked environments only which MacRuby is installed.
-When you distribute your application, MacRuby may not have been installed in users environments.
+Application that you created has been just worked with environment which installed MacRuby.
+When you distribute your application, MacRuby might not be installed in users environments.

-Thefore, MacRuby is able to embed MacRuby into your application.
+Therefore, MacRuby may embed itself into your application.
 The application which embeded MacRuby will work everywhere.

 You choose "Deployment" and click [Run] as a following figure, then MacRuby is embedded into your application.